SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     [10 rows x 5 columns]
     ```

-    Standardize the data frames such that they have the same column names and drop the time column from the
+    Standardize the dataframes such that they have the same column names and drop the time column from the
-    `current_data` data frame.
+    `current_data` dataframe.

     ??? success "Solution"